 It was a top-secret mission of the U.S. Air Force.
-So secret that spouses of the fourteen crew members of the B-50 Superfortress Lucky Lady II were not told the true nature of the flight.
+So secret that spouses of the fourteen crew members of the B-50 Superfortress Lucky Lady II were not told the true nature of the mission.
 Foreign governments also were kept in the dark even as the bomber crossed their air space on what the Air Force insisted was a routine “training mission.”
-The Star-Telegram later reported that the plane’s numbers were changed four times during the flight “to prevent the real nature of the mission from becoming known.”
+The Star-Telegram later reported that the plane’s identification numbers were changed four times during the flight “to prevent the real nature of the mission from becoming known.”

 On March 2, 1949 reporters from around the country were summoned to Carswell Air Force Base, told only that “something big—one of the biggest things that has ever happened in aviation history—was about to break.”

 That “something big” was revealed only after Lucky Lady II had passed El Paso, five hundred miles away from Carswell.
 But for Lucky Lady II five hundred miles away was practically back home again compared with where the plane had been: